 “When taking a picture, there are two dialectics, the tattoo and the person.
 There’s a duality.
 Heaven and hell, all the big themes, Blakian themes, on every person.

 “I would walk along South Street and pick a person.
-They always said, yes.
 All the photos are taken on street level, right there.
 If you walk along South Street, there’s so much going on, the cars, the signs, the people.
 I’m a purist.
 I also have some commercial photography training.
 It helped because it was hard because of all the cars and crap.

 “I couldn’t have done the series anywhere else.
 There’s a vibe there on the weekend.
 People aren’t in a hurry.
-They are completely open, and they are excited when I ask them.
-And then the veil got lifted [the public persona once she started talking with them and taking their picture].
+They are open, and they are excited when I ask them.

 “I really had to feel centered in order to do this.
 The interactions took no more than 5 minutes.”